corda/corda/docs/source/key-concepts-djvm.rst

 network requests, general hardware interaction, threading, *etc.* These all constitute sources of non-determinism, and allowing such code to be called arbitrarily from the JVM would require deterministic guarantees on the native machine code level.
 This falls out of scope for the DJVM.

+Java runtime classes that call into native code and that are needed from within the sandbox environment, can be whitelisted explicitly.

 Disallow Finalizer Methods